Guy Strait: Early life

 Strait, c.
 1947.
 After his return from the war, he worked in the building materials business.

 Strait was born on March 25, 1920, in Dallas, Texas, the tenth of eleven brothers and sisters in a Baptist family.
 His father died when he was five, after which he spent some time living in an orphanage.
 At age thirteen, Strait acquired his first camera, a Kodak Brownie, and took photographs of flowers, plant buds, and nudity.

-As a young adult, Strait attended the University of Texas for one semester and was expelled due to a lack of attendance.
-After this, he enrolled at Baylor University, where he claimed he was "asked to leave" because he was running a brothel at Cotton Palace.
+As a young adult, Strait attended the University of Texas for one semester and was expelled due to frequently being absent.
+After this, he enrolled at Baylor University, where he claimed he was "asked to leave" because he was running a brothel at the former Cotton Palace.

 Strait was drafted into the Army in World War II.
 While serving, he was assigned to an inspector general's department and was sent to units in Berlin, Paris, and Midway.
 Strait would state that during his time in the military, he saw a great deal of sexual activity among troops, including homosexual activity, which he claimed was more or less tolerated.
 In 1943, he wrote a letter for the Richardson Echo about his experience during the war in Hawaii.
 While stationed in Europe, he continued his photography hobby.

 In 1951, Strait moved to San Francisco and was a regional sales manager for Curtiss-Wright.
 He claimed that Wernher von Braun was his "immediate superior".
 After this, he became a freelance photographer for military bases and began frequenting the Black Cat in San Francisco.
 During the 1950s, Strait also enrolled in fine arts at the Art Institute of Chicago.

 Later, Strait became involved in the formation of the Mikanakawa Tribe.
 The tribe was formed by Frank Young, Howard Cameron, and Strait.
 The tribe's purpose was for prior members of the Boy Scouts who were 34 years and older to commence.